cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 ## Input Message Validation {#message-validation}

-Some applications may require that participants only process messages of a certain structure.
-For example, in digital currency applications wherein multiple participants may collectively sign a transaction, it is reasonable to require that each participant check the input message to be a syntactically valid transaction.
+Message validation varies by application.
+For example, some applications may require that participants only process messages of a certain structure.
+In digital currency applications, wherein multiple participants may collectively sign a transaction, it is reasonable to require that each participant check the input message to be a syntactically valid transaction.

-As another example, use of threshold signatures in {{?TLS=RFC8446}} to produce signatures of transcript hashes might require the participants receive the source handshake messages themselves, and recompute the transcript hash which is used as input message to the signature generation process, so that they can verify that they are signing a proper TLS transcript hash and not some other data.
+As another example, some applications may require that participants only process messages with permitted content according to some policy.
+In digital currency applications, this might mean that a transaction being signed is allowed and intended by the relevant stakeholders.
+Another instance of this type of message validation is in the context of {{?TLS=RFC8446}}, wherein implementations may use threshold signing protocols to produce signatures of transcript hashes.
+In this setting, signing particiapnts might require the raw TLS handshake messages to validate before computing the transcript hash that is signed.

 In general, input message validation is an application-specific consideration that varies based on the use case and threat model.
 However, it is RECOMMENDED that applications take additional precautions and validate inputs so that participants do not operate as signing oracles for arbitrary messages.

 --- back